sjarai/master_thesis/README.md

 mean square error.
 By comparing the performances of the different correction methods on simulated data, it is ascertained which correction method is best for a given situation.
 This repository contains all R-code that was used in this project.

 ### Simulation study
-In section 4.1 in the thesis, the design of the simulation study is described.
+In Section 4.1 in the thesis, the design of the simulation study is described.
 To reproduce the simulation study, two files are needed, namely: Functions.R and Simulation_study.R.
-The first file, [Functions.R](Functions.R), contains all the functions that are needed in the simulation study.
-The second file [Simulation_study.R](Simulation_study.R) is a parallelised code that performs the simulation study.
+The first file ([Functions.R](Functions.R)) contains all the functions that are needed in the simulation study.
+The second file ([Simulation_study.R](Simulation_study.R)) is a parallelised code that performs the simulation study.
 It also loads the functions from the first file.
 It is therefore recommended to save both R-files in the same directory and set the working directory in the code to this  directory.
 The simulation study takes approximately three days to run.

 ### Results
-In section 4.2 in the thesis, the results of the simulation study are described.
+In Section 4.2 in the thesis, the results of the simulation study are described.
 The figures and tables that were presented in this section can be reproduced by using the file [Results.R](Results.R).
 To be able to reproduce the results, the simulation study has to be performed in the same R-session, or the saved results from the simulation study from a previous R-session have to be loaded.

 ### Contact